 Have your document sent by post

-You can also have your new passport or ID card sent to you by courier or by registered post.
+Until further notice, due to the Coronavirus, we only send new passports and ID cards to you by courier or by registered post.
 You will have to pay the postage charge yourself when you submit your application.

 What happens to my old passport or ID card?

 The embassy or consulate-general will cancel your old passport or ID card and then return it to you.
 If your old document contains visas or residence permits that are still valid and you want to keep those pages intact, you should make this known beforehand.